 IRC can receive personal data given in the context of providing services such as First Aid, training or other events, or in any other circumstances where people engage with the IRC in person.
-Personal data received in this way may be further processed as required, such as for the purposes of responding to queries, or forwarding a request to the relevant IRC contact.
+Personal data received in this way may be further processed as required, such as for the purposes of responding to queries, for compliance or audit purposes (for example in the context of healthcare provision) or forwarding a request to the relevant IRC contact.